skyssolutions/lynxchan/src/be/Readme.md

 * `logPageSize`(Number): amount of log entries to be displayed at once.
 Defaults to 50.
 * `defaultAnonymousName`: Default anonymous name if none is set for the board.
 Defaults to `Anonymous`.
 * `topBoardsCount`(Number): amount of boards to be listed in the top boards.
 Defaults to 25.
+* `boardsPerPage`(Number): amount of boards to be listed in boards.js.
+Defaults to 50.

 `db.json`: contains database connection information.
 * `address`: address of the database.